SoftUni/Programming-Basics-Book-CSharp-EN/Content/Chapter-10-methods/exercises-methods/integer-to-base.md

 ## Hints and Guidelines

-In order to solve the problem we will declare a string, in which we will keep the result.
+In order to solve the problem, we will declare a string, in which we will keep the result.
 After this we need to do the following calculations to convert the number.
 * Calculate **the remainder** of the number, divided by the base.
 * **Insert the remainder** in the beginning of the string.
 * **Divide** the number to the base.